by Martin Kölling, 2015.

 Interestingly,

-that very same year the very same journal forced
+that very same year the very same journal forced one

 of the major advocates